How to prepare sample shipments with EXI at MAX IV

 Below follows a step-by-step guide to show how to handle sample shipments to MAX IV.
 Click on each of the following links to display information for each step.

-- Please log in with your MAX IV account (the same one used to log into DUO) and choose MAX IV as the site.
+- Please log in with your MAX IV account (the same one used to log into DUO).

 - Select the proposal you want to work with.
 If you are part of more than one active proposal, double check which one has been scheduled the beamtime.
 Sample information entered under the wrong proposal cannot be accessed during the experiment.
 If you wish the change the proposal again later on, click on the Proposals tab on the top menu bar.